Time for Beany: History

 The principal characters were Beany, a plucky young boy who wears a beanie cap; the brave but dimwitted Cecil the Seasick Sea Serpent, who claimed to be 300 years old and tall; another serpent named Common Dragon (named after Carmen Dragon, a famous conductor); Beany's uncle, Captain Horatio K. (for Kermit) Huff'n'puff (whose name is a play on Horatio Hornblower), who would blow on the sails of the ship Leakin' Lena (see below) to make it go faster, familiarly called Uncle Captain; Dishonest John, a/k/a "D.J.", whose cape and handlebar mustache identified him obviously as a villain; another sometimes villain named Dudley Nightshade (named after Deadly Nightshade, a poisonous member of the family Solanaceae); Tear-a-long the Dotted Lion (who always had a fast entrance and whose name is in reference to the phrase "tear along the dotted line"); Mouth Full of Teeth Keith (a lion with false teeth); and Hopalong Wong (a Chinese version of Hopalong Cassidy, a tough cowboy actor).
 Another character, a circus clown aptly named Clowny, appeared in early episodes, but was later unused.

 The principal voice actors and puppeteers were Daws Butler (Beany and Captain Huff'n'puff) and Stan Freberg (Cecil and Dishonest John).
 The writers were Charles Shows, Bill Scott, and Adam Bracci.
 The puppets were presented against simple sets or crude background drawings.
 After Butler and Freberg quit the show during 1952 or 1953, Jim MacGeorge, Irv Shoemaker and Walker Edmiston did the voice work and puppeting duties.
 Shoemaker assumed Freberg's roles, MacGeorge voiced Cap'n Huffenpuff, and Edmiston voiced Beany for a while, then left to do a new show Clampett had launched, whereupon MacGeorge and Dick Nelson began doing Beany's voice.
 Scatman Crothers voiced two characters for the show.
 Korla Pandit served as the show's organist.

 Premise

 Time for Beany recounted the exotic voyages and landfalls of the ship Leakin' Lena as commanded by the sometimes inept "Uncle" Captain Huffenpuff.
 The daily episodes, each fifteen minutes in length, frequently contained topical references, usually of a satirical nature.
 One episode portrayed President Harry S. Truman in puppet form, accompanying Cecil's singing.
 Other characters spoofed popular entertainers; examples are Dinah Saur and The Red Skeleton, parodies of Dinah Shore and Red Skelton.
 Children could laugh at the silliness, and adults could laugh at the political and social satire.

-Fandom
+Reception

 Albert Einstein was reportedly a fan of the show.
 On one occasion, the physicist is said to have interrupted a meeting by announcing, "You will have to excuse me, gentlemen.
 It's Time for Beany."
 Musician and composer Frank Zappa was also a fan, as was Harpo Marx, according to an interview with his son William Marx.